Monitor response rates to ensure your sample is representative and that you are collecting quality responses.

 Do not assume respondents will give you unlimited amounts of time to go through your survey.
 Attention spans are declining (see the article Humans have shorter attention spans than goldfish, thanks to cell phones) so long questionnaires will lead to high dropout rates or potentially worse, respondents not paying full attention to their answers; either of these leads to potentially compromised data quality.

 b.
 Survey Logic:

-    Make sure there is a flow and logic between questions.
-Disjointed questionnaires leave respondents frustrated, rising the perceived length of the study and leading to higher dropout rates.
+Make sure there are flow and logic between questions.
+Disjointed questionnaires leave respondents frustrated, raising the perceived length of the study and leading to higher dropout rates.
 Be sure to go through your study (and have others go through it as well) to make sure it makes sense and is easy to follow.

 c.
 Question Wording:

 As with survey logic, poorly worded questions and response options lead to respondent frustration and higher dropout rates.
 It also degrades data quality if different respondents are interpreting questions differently.
 In addition to crafting short and concise questions, eliminate jargon and/or local idioms.
 This is especially important in survey translation and multi-region studies.

 One of the more important drivers of response rate is the inducement (either monetary or otherwise) used to motivate people to take a survey.
 Tailoring incentives to the target (or region) is an important consideration.
 This is another area where using an experienced sample provider is invaluable.
 A quality firm will know what type of incentives best motivate participation.
 Some groups, for example, prefer purely monetary rewards, others are motivated by accumulating points, while others prefer tangible items.
 Another thing a quality sample firm will provide is timely and efficient incentive fulfillment.